 President and Chief Executive Officer, Excellus BlueCross BlueShield

-Years in current role: Appointed Chief Executive Officer in May 2021, had been serving as President and CEO-elect since July 2020.
+Years in current role: Appointed CEO in May 2021; President and CEO-elect since July 2020.

 I am proud of how our employees helped our organization successfully manage and deliver on our mission.
 The ability to continue to provide access to quality, affordable health care to our community is a credit to our corporate culture.
 This past year provided an opportunity to redefine the way we work by engaging our flexible workforce through new communications channels.
 We found innovative ways to keep our employees connected through virtual “live” coffee chats, employee meetings, lunch and learns, and even talent shows!
 I am extremely proud of how our team came together to advance and improve our culture throughout this challenging time.